- Perrin Hosts RSHC Webinar on Conducting Successful Internal Investigations

 - DOJ/SEC investigation of a healthcare company for alleged improper payments in Asia, Europe, and Latin America.

-- DOJ investigation of a healthcare company for alleged violations of FDA regulations in the United States.
+- DOJ investigation of a health care company for alleged violations of FDA regulations in the United States.

-- DOJ investigation of a healthcare company for alleged kickbacks and off-label sales in the United States.
+- DOJ investigation of a health care company for alleged kickbacks and off-label sales in the United States.

 - SEC investigation of a manufacturing company for alleged improper payments in connection with the U.N.
 Oil-for-Food program.

-- DOJ investigation of multiple corporate executives for participation in alleged violations of federal law, including healthcare fraud, the Foreign Corrupt Practices Act, FDA GMPs, Customs regulation, wire fraud, and embezzlement.
+- DOJ investigation of multiple corporate executives for participation in alleged violations of federal law, including health care fraud, the Foreign Corrupt Practices Act, FDA GMPs, Customs regulation, wire fraud, and embezzlement.

-Boston College Law School, J.D. cum laude, 1990, Editor-in-Chief, International and Comparative Law Review
+Boston College Law School, J.D., 1990, cum laude, Editor-in-Chief, International and Comparative Law Review

 Johns Hopkins University, M.A., International Affairs, 1987, with distinction in American Foreign Policy and International Economics